SPICE: Submodular Penalized Information-Conflict Selection for Efficient Large Language Model Training: Detailed Experimental Results

 Obviously, when using Qwen2-7B itself as a proxy model, it will bring better performance, which is also in line with my method.
-In Table~\ref{tab:main result-llama}, we have also conducted experiments on the proxy model of LLaMA2-7B, and it shows that \textbf{the data selected by the proxy model of LLaMA2-7B did not bring good results compared to Qwen2-7B (limited cross-architecture transfer)}, which is in line with the model training and selection of our method itself. \definecolor{lightgray}{gray}{0.9}
+In Table~\ref{tab:main result-llama}, we have also conducted experiments on the proxy model of LLaMA2-7B, and it shows that \textbf{the data selected by the proxy model of LLaMA2-7B did not bring good results compared to Qwen2-7B (limited cross-architecture transfer)}, which is in line with the model training and selection of our method itself.
 For scaling to Larger Models, we extend our experiments to 70B+ target models while using small same-family proxies (0.5B/7B).
 Even when fine-tuning 70B-scale models, SPICE subsets selected by small proxies match or outperform full-data LoRA, showing that very large proxies are not necessary in practice.
 Using models from 30B–70B as proxies would require significant computational and memory overhead, going against SPICE's design goal of being a lightweight selection mechanism.